neherlab/pangraph/docs/docs/pypangraph/t09-untangling-with-junctions.md

 # Bonus: visually untangling graph complexity using junctions

 When a whole pangenome graph is exported to GFA and opened in [Bandage](https://rrwick.github.io/Bandage/), the result is usually a **tangle**.
 As we saw in the [build tutorial](../tutorial/t01-building-pangraph.md), the same accessory or duplicated block can occur in many different genomic contexts, so a single segment ends up linked to many distant parts of the graph.
 These long-range links are what make the layout look like a hairball.
-This can be mitigated by filtering out duplicated blocks or even all accessory blocks, but at the cost of loosing visualization of the accessory diversity.
+This can be mitigated by filtering out duplicated blocks or even all accessory blocks, but at the cost of losing visualization of the accessory diversity.

 Junctions (introduced in [the junctions tutorial](t06-junctions-intro.md)) offer a better solution: we can keep the accessory blocks but **disentangle them by context**.
 The idea is to *paralog-split* each block according to the junction it sits in, so a block shared across several junctions becomes one segment per junction instead of one segment wired to all of them.
 The core blocks stay shared and act as anchors, and the accessory diversity is laid out as clean bubbles strung along the core-synteny backbone.